jorn86/factorio-mods/homeworld/README.md

 ---------
 This is an updated version of the Homeworld mod by ljdp, fixed for version 0.15.40/0.16.X by Silari, and now by me for 0.17.

+For documentation of the remote interfaces, see [remote](remote.md)

 Changelog
 ---------
 The [changelog](changelog.txt) contains all notable changes to this project.